That-Dude/Esphome-House-Alarm/README.md

 - Breaking updates to devices and Home Assistant
 - Reboots of any critical component

 When it works it's great!
-But it's simply not reliable enough to meet my needs.
+But it's simply not reliable enough to meet my needs due to the number of moving parts.
+It's hard to beat a single lower power devices with all sensors hard wired to it!

-That being said, a big shout out to Ararmo on Home Assistant - which I love! it's an excellent option if you choose to go that route.
-Note, this project is actually compatible with Alarmo, all of the PIR and magnet sensors and sirens are present in Home Assistant.

 # Prototype setup
 ![Ptototype image](/prototype.jpg)

 The first step was to put together a working prototype.
 After lots of trial and error these are the components that worked for me.

 ### Bill of Materials (prototype) all parts from AliExpress:
 - Esp32Wroom £2.30
 - Mains to 12vdc 1A transformer (LED driver) £1.71
 - 12vdc PIR Motion Sensor Wired Alarm Dual Infrared Detector Pet Immune (2 pack) £10.13